ual-cci/MSc-Coding-1/session5.md

  - We used expressions to create complex pixel manipulations
  - We also learned about how to do basic image processing
  - We looked at concepts such as convolution for edge detection, bluring, and other effects
- - We also thought about complex space a little, and looked at the mandelbrot set a bit
+ - Some of us also thought about complex space a little, and looked at the mandelbrot set a bit...

 ## Homework Review
- - Let's have a look at the work you have done in the last week.
+ - Let's have a look at the work you have done in the last week
+ - In your groups, discuss what you did.
+If you created a filter, share it.
+If you wrote about fractal, share this too.
- - Do you have any questions about the task?
-What problems did you have?
+ - Come up with some questions we can discuss - What problems did you have?
+What isn't clear?
+Help each other!

 # Part Two : 3D Graphics Systems From Scratch